amakukha/rfcv/README.md

 # rfcv
-`rfcv` is a tiny command-line tool written in Python and Bash to read colored [RFCs](http://www.ietf.org/rfc.html) (Requests for Comments) from the Linux terminal.
+`rfcv` is a tiny command-line tool written in Python and Bash to display colored [RFCs](http://www.ietf.org/rfc.html) (Requests for Comments) in the Linux terminal.
 It fetches RFCs from the Web and caches them locally.

 `rfcv` makes use of a simple RFC parser to apply color coding to the plain text.